-- Seizure prophylaxis may be considered due to the risk of neurotoxicity associated with Tisacel or if the patient has a history of seizures. - Levetiracetam 500mg twice daily orally commencing day 0 until day +30. - For weaning, this may then be reduced to 250mg orally twice daily for two weeks, then 250mg once daily for one week and then stopped. - Tocilizumab must be prescribed as when required in advance of CAR-T infusion, in the event of CRS. - Tocilizumab 8mg/kg (maximum 800mg) intravenously 8-hourly if required.
+- Seizure prophylaxis may be considered due to the risk of neurotoxicity associated with Tisacel or if the patient has a history of seizures. - Levetiracetam 500mg twice daily orally commencing day 0 until day +30. - This may then be reduced to 250mg orally twice daily for one week and then stopped. - Tocilizumab must be prescribed as when required in advance of CAR-T infusion, in the event of CRS. - Tocilizumab 8mg/kg (maximum 800mg) intravenously 8-hourly if required.
 Maximum of four doses. - Four doses of tocilizumab must be available on the ward prior to infusion of Tisacel.
 Follow local procedures for administration. - Tumour lysis syndrome (TLS) prophylaxis should be prescribed according to the individual patient TLS risk and at consultant review.
 This must start on the day of lymphodepletion and be re-reviewed on the day of Tisacel infusion.
 TLS prophylaxis may include: - Allopurinol 300mg oral once a day - Rasburicase 7.5mg intravenous injection once a day